 Setting goals gives you long-term vision and short-term motivation.
 Even if it feels trying now, give it a shot!

 Set specific goals.
-They should be measurable, realistic, realistic, and time-bound.
+They should be measurable, achievable, realistic, and time-bound.
 Once you have your plan, live it!

 It is not hopeless.
 With small steps (even the very small), there is movement.
 Start down the road of positive change.